18 May How To Ask For An Adults Only Wedding Politely

 Sometimes the venue is the reason for no children.
 This way, it is easier to tell guests they can not bring children as its not your decision.

 - Due to restrictions at our venue, children are unable to attend.

-- Due to venue policy, management have advised that no children are able to attend.
+- Due to venue policy, management have advised that no children can attend.

-Lastly as mentioned earlier there will be backlash.
-You will need to stand your ground and your guests need to respect your decision.
-If need-be call or see them in person to sort through things.
+Lastly, as mentioned earlier, there will be backlash to this.
+You will need to stand your ground, and your guests need to respect your decision.
+If need be, call or see them in person to sort through things.
 While you can not please everyone, the vast majority of people are very understanding.

 Adults Only Wedding, How To Ask – In Conclusion

-However you decide to tackle this just be open, honest, upfront and clear in your message.
-In the end it is going to be worth it as you enjoy your adults only wedding.
+No matter how you decide to tackle this just be open, honest, upfront and clear in your message.
+In the end, it is going to be worth it as you enjoy your adults-only wedding.